uyenhnp/PetFinder/README.md

 ```

 #### Use the model
-Please download the checkpoint via this [link](https://drive.google.com/file/d/1qXwO5J-sKHB8Xtz8OR6TmnLiJDHXTGs3/view?usp=sharing), then put the file into the folder `checkpoints` and run the following code:
+Please download the checkpoint via this [link](https://drive.google.com/file/d/1qXwO5J-sKHB8Xtz8OR6TmnLiJDHXTGs3/view?usp=sharing), then put the file `aam.pt` into the folder `checkpoints` and run the following code:

 ```sh
 import torch